kpananjady/Accessibility-NYC-Schools/README.md

 # Accessibility-NYC-Schools

+This is an exploratory analysis of school accessibility data in New York City.
+For the second part of this analysis, look at https://github.com/kpananjady/Age_DOE_buildings.

 So far, I see a story here on Queens' superior accessibility.
 There is also a suggestion that NYC has made some quick improvements on the accessibility front.

 Roughly one in four schools has a rating of 10 across the city, signifying highly accessible spaces.
 In Queens, over a third of schools have a rating of 10.
 Queens also has a higher median rating than other boroughs!
 What is driving this trend?